bigwiv/Biopython-cn/chr9.rst

 Again, we could use EFetch to obtain more information for each of these journal IDs.

-ESearch has many useful options °™ see the `ESearch help page <http://www.ncbi.nlm.nih.gov/entrez/query/static/esearch_help.html>`__ for more information.
+ESearch has many useful options ‚Äî see the `ESearch help page <http://www.ncbi.nlm.nih.gov/entrez/query/static/esearch_help.html>`__ for more information.

-9.4??EPost: Uploading a list of identifiers
+9.4  EPost: Uploading a list of identifiers
 -------------------------------------------

 EPost uploads a list of UIs for use in subsequent search strategies; see